NullTale/DitherFx/README.md

 * pattern distribution ​and animation options
 * noise mode

-> can post process video with greenscreen to pixe alt sprutes using palette with alpha channel and VolFx
+> can be used to process greenscreen video to pixelart sprites at runtime using palette with alpha channel and VolFx

 ## Part of Artwork Project